-Calling all green-interested students in grades 3-college!
+Calling all green-interested students from college age to grade 3!
 One Earth Film Fest seeks your thoughtful, well-researched short films for our 4th annual One Earth, Our Earth Young Filmmakers Contest.
 Win cash, a matching grant, and the world premier screening of your film at the 5th annual One Earth Film Fest in March 2016.
 Start working on your submission, and spread the word!
 Learn more.

 The film will by a moderated panel discussion with local experts:

 Scroll down to learn about the Festival Choice jury of filmmakers and environmentalists.

 Use #OneEarthDayFilm when posting and tweeting about this event.

 “Just Eat It,” an award-winning documentary about the staggering amounts of food that go to waste in households and farm fields, has been selected as the One Earth Film Festival’s first Festival Choice winner.
 It will be shown as part of the City of Chicago’s 2015 Earth Day Celebration on April 22.